Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 Dave and I don’t often get time away without the children so when we were invited to stay at The George Inn in Barford St Michael we couldn’t wait for a chance to relax and unwind in the middle of the Oxfordshire countryside.

 The George Inn is easily accessible from the M40 making it a great location for anyone looking for a night away.
 The drive to it is beautiful – with so many traditional buildings and green landscapes in every direction.
-The George Inn has plenty of parking and it looked so welcoming from the minute we parked up.
+The George Inn has plenty of private parking and it looked so welcoming from the minute we parked up.

-We were shown to our room which was in a recently built building outside the main pub.
+We were shown to our room which was in a recently built building of rooms outside the main pub.
 This new extension was completed in October and I don’t think I’ve ever seen a new building as in keeping with the original build as this – it looked as traditional and old as the main pub, giving it a really rustic charm.

 Our room was one of eight at The George Inn and was absolutely beautiful.
 It had our main bedroom with a huge bed and an armchair as well the biggest TV I have ever seen in a hotel room.
 Dave was pleased to see that the TV had Netflix on and there is wifi throughout as well.